fisayo-dev/racc/README.md

 ## Contributions

-This projet is an open-source project and we are glad to accept contribution.
+This projet is an open-source project and I am glad to accept contributions.
 You can submit issues, fork the repository, and create pull requests.

 ## Developer